muydanny/backend-curriculum-site/module2/lessons/asset_pipeline.md

 However, some people don't like writing plain old CSS or JavaScript.
 They create tools that will allow them to use things like variables in CSS (Sass/Less), or simplified JavaScript (CoffeeScript).

-Outside the context of a larger framework, you will neeed to use those same tools (e.g. Sass) to translate the code that you wrote into the vanilla CSS/JavaScript that our browsers understand.
+Outside the context of a larger framework, you will need to use those same tools (e.g. Sass) to translate the code that you wrote into the vanilla CSS/JavaScript that our browsers understand.

 The Asset Pipeline handles that process for us, making it just a little bit easier for us to prepare our applications for production.